lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 .. container:: justify

-    In the first section of the script, called 'Initialization', let us indicate to LAMMPS the type of simulation we are going to execute by specifying the most basic information, such as the conditions at the boundaries of the box (i.e.
+    In the first section of the script, called *Initialization*, let us indicate to LAMMPS the type of simulation we are going to execute by specifying the most basic information, such as the conditions at the boundaries of the box (i.e.